usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer_ FedRAMP System Security Plan (SSP) Mock Up.md

 What follows is an example of a FedRAMP SSP expressed in OSCAL-compliant XML.
 It is part of the NIST OSCAL effort as covered by [Issue #246](https://github.com/usnistgov/OSCAL/issues/246).

 ## XML Now.
 JSON Next.
-If you are JSON fan, fret-not.
+If you are a JSON fan, fret-not.
 As with all OSCAL content, the final specification allows for both XML and JSON.
 We had to start somewhere.

 ## Intended Next Steps
 Once this mock-up is complete:
 1. The OSCAL Team will peer-review it, adjust for OSCAL alignment, and consider any community input.
-2. The OSCAL Team will also reach concensus as to which portions of the mock-up become part of the official OSCAL specification, and which are handled as a FedRAMP-specific extension.
+2. The OSCAL Team will also reach consensus as to which portions of the mock-up become part of the official OSCAL specification, and which are handled as a FedRAMP-specific extension.
 3. The OSCAL Team will develop the specification details, and document the relevant syntax.
 4. In cooperation with the OSCAL Team, the FedRAMP PMO will develop the specification for any FedRAMP-specific extensions as a parallel effort.